aws-samples/amazon-managed-service-for-apache-flink-examples/java/IcebergDatastreamSink/README.md

 * `iceberg.warehouse` S3 Bucket URI used for Iceberg Warehouse
 * `iceberg.db` Glue Database (Needs to be created before)
 * `iceberg.table` Iceberg Table Name
-* `iceberg.partition.fields` Fields used for partitioning the table
+* `iceberg.partition.fields` Fields used for partitioning the table.
+(Comma separated fields, Ex. symbol,accountNr)
 * `iceberg.sort.field` Field used for SortOrder in Iceberg Table
 * `iceberg.operation` Operation to be done in Iceberg Table (append,upsert,overwrite)
-* `iceberg.upsert.equality.fields` If doing upsert, fields to be used for performing upsert, it must match partition fields
+* `iceberg.upsert.equality.fields` If doing upsert, fields to be used for performing upsert, it must match partition fields.
+(Comma separated fields, Ex. symbol,accountNr)

 ### Running locally in IntelliJ